kitstokes/digi-proc/content/1-processing.md

 5. Check that the files saved to the correct folder.

-### Crop and Convert Files to Low Resolution JPEGS:
+### Crop and Convert Files to Low Resolution JPEGs:

 #### Crop